2 dead in stabbing at church in San Jose, California

 2 dead in stabbing at church in San Jose, CaliforniaNew

 SAN JOSE, Calif.
-(AP) — Two people are dead and multiple other people are seriously wounded following a church stabbing in San Jose, California late Sunday.
-Mayor Sam Liccardo tweeted that there was an attack at Grace Baptist Church.
-Police say on Twitter that multiple people were injured and some of the injuries are life-threatening.
-It was unclear exactly how many people were wounded.
-Liccardo had said in his tweet that a suspect was arrested, but he later deleted the tweet and said a statement from police was upcoming.
-Police say no services were taking place at the time, but that homeless individuals had been brought to the church to get them out of the cold.
+(AP) — Two people are dead and multiple others are injured following a church stabbing in San Jose, California late Sunday.
+Police say the stabbing happened at Grace Baptist Church.
+It is unclear exactly how many people were wounded.
+Police say there is no confirmation of an arrest after Mayor Sam Liccardo said on Twitter that a suspect had been captured, but later deleted the tweet.
+KTVU-TV also reported that a 22-year-old man was apprehended.
+Police say no services were taking place at the time of the stabbing, but that homeless people had been brought to the church to take shelter from the cold.